Bruce Peninsula: Lighthouses

-The Bruce Peninsula's shoreline has several lighthouses, necessary to provide guidance to the many ships that would pass by her shores.
+The Bruce Peninsula's shoreline has several lighthouses, necessary to provide guidance to the many ships that would pass by the shores.

 The Cove Island Light, located near Tobermory is one of the six famous "Imperial" lighthouses built in the 1850s by John Brown which can be found on the mainland and on nearby islands of the northern Bruce Peninsula.